 You do not need to physically separate from your spouse to file for or even obtain a divorce in Texas.

 No court system will get involved in any religious aspects of a divorce.
 You do not need to obtain a religious divorce to be divorced in the civil court system.

 To obtain a Jewish divorce, consult your religious advisor for details relating to religious divorce for members of the Jewish faith.

 Is Texas the correct state to file for my divorce?

 Under Texas Family Code Section 6.301 for a divorce action to be commenced in Texas Superior Court, one of the spouses must have been domiciled in Texas for six months or more and a resident of the county in which the suit is filed for the preceding 90-day period.

 How do I file for divorce if my spouse lives out of state?

-Your spouse may sign and have notarized a Waiver of Service document which lets the court know that he or she is fine with not being served formally.
+Your spouse may sign and have notarized a Waiver of Service document, letting the court know that they are okay with not being served formally.